 During adapter hot plug-in, the parasitic inductance and input capacitor from the adapter cable form a secondorder system.
 The voltage spike at the VCC pin may be beyond the IC maximum voltage rating and damage the IC.
-The input filter must be carefully designed and tested to prevent overvoltage events on the VCC pin.
-The ACP/ACN pins must be placed after the input ACFET in order to avoid overvoltage stress on these pins during hot plug-in.
+The input filter must be carefully designed and tested to prevent an overvoltage event on the VCC pin.
+The ACP/ACN pin must be placed after the input ACFETs in order to avoid overvoltage stress and high dv/dt during hot plug-in.

 There are several methods for damping or limiting the overvoltage spike during adapter hot plug-in.
-An electrolytic capacitor with high ESR as an input capacitor can damp the overvoltage spike well below the IC maximum pin-voltage rating.
+An electrolytic capacitor with high ESR as an input capacitor can damp the overvoltage spike well below the IC maximum pin voltage rating.
 A high-current-capability TVS Zener diode can also limit the overvoltage level to an IC-safe level.
 However, these two solutions may not have low cost or small size.

-A cost-effective and small-size solution is shown in Figure 19.
-R1 and C1 are comprise a damping RC network to damp the hot plug-in oscillation.
+A cost-effective and small-size solution is shown in Figure 23.
+R1 and C1 comprise a damping RC network to damp the hot plug-in oscillation.
 As a result, the overvoltage spike is limited to a safe level.
-D1 is used for reverse voltage protection for the VCC pin (it can be the body diode of the input ACFET).
-C2 is the VCC pin decoupling capacitor and it should be placed as close as possible to the VCC pin.
+D1 is used for reverse voltage protection for the VCC pin (it can be the body diode of input ACFET).
+C2 is VCC pin-decoupling capacitor and it should be placed as close as possible to the VCC pin.
 R2 and C2 form a damping RC network to further protect the IC from high-dv/dt and high-voltage spikes.
 The C2 value should be less than the C1 value so R1 can be dominant over the ESR of C1 to get enough damping effect for hot plug-in.
-The R1 and R2 packages must be sized to handle the inrush current power loss according to resistor manufacturer's datasheet.
-The filter component values always must be verified with the real application, and minor adjustments may be needed to fit in the real application circuit.
+The R1 and R2 packages must be sized to handle static current and inrush current power loss according to the resistor manufacturer's datasheet.
+The values of filter components always must be verified with the real application, and minor adjustments may be needed to fit in the real application circuit.